yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

     #else
       string bannerPlacementId = "unexpected_platform";
     #endif

+    // You can set the banner size & banner position & autoRefresh & IsSmart in YumiBannerViewOptions
+    // This file is described below.
+    YumiBannerViewOptions bannerOptions = new YumiBannerViewOptionsBuilder().Build();
-    this.bannerView = new YumiBannerView( bannerPlacementId, channelId, gameVersionId, YumiAdPosition.Bottom );
+    this.bannerView = new YumiBannerView(BannerPlacementId, ChannelId, GameVersionId, bannerOptions);

-    // banner add ad event
+    /* banner add ad event */
-    this.bannerView.OnAdLoaded    += this.HandleAdLoaded;
+    this.bannerView.OnAdLoaded    += HandleAdLoaded;
     this.bannerView.OnAdFailedToLoad  += HandleAdFailedToLoad;
     this.bannerView.OnAdClick   += HandleAdClicked;
   }